Darryl Sampson

-Darryl Sampson (born September 21, 1963 in Port of Spain, Trinidad) is a former defensive back who played eleven seasons in the Canadian Football League for two different teams.
+Darryl Sampson (born September 21, 1963) is a former defensive back who played eleven seasons in the Canadian Football League (CFL) for two different teams.
 Sampson participated in 4 Grey Cups with victories in 1988 and 1990.
 In 1993, he was selected to the East and CFL All-Star teams.

 In 2004, Sampson was inducted into the Winnipeg Blue Bombers Hall of Fame.